Programs

 2025 March19 Wednesday20:00 Opus Jazz Club

-Geröly Trio, guest: Árpád Kiss and Zoltán Kiss (HU)
+Geröly Trio, guests: Árpád Kiss and Zoltán Kiss (HU)

 2025 March20 Thursday20:00 Opus Jazz Club